Irenexzwen/3D-genome-gitbook/chapter-1-intro-why-should-people-care-about-3d-genome/01-3d-neuclear-structure.md

 ![](/assets/mediator.jpg)
 [Figure4](http://wi.mit.edu/news/archive/2010/surprise-genome-structure-linked-developmental-diseases).
 Schematic of architecture proteins.©Image: Tom DiCesare/Whitehead Institute
 ### Mediator (coactivator)
-Mediator is found at both the enhancers and the promoters of actively transcribed genes and promotes transcription by enabling pre-initiation complex (PIC) assembly and RNAPII elongation
+Mediator is found at both the enhancers and the promoters of actively transcribed genes and promotes transcription by enabling pre-initiation complex (PIC) assembly and RNAPII elongation [[18]](http://dx.doi.org/10.1038/nrg.2016.112)

 ### Cohesin
+Cohesin is protein with multiple functions:
+- It regulates the separation of sister chromatids during cell division.
+- It's important for DNA repair [[19]](https://www.ncbi.nlm.nih.gov/pubmed/19886810).
+- For **chromatin architecture**: cohesin interacts with both CTCF and mediator48 and is proposed to be a part of the loop-extrusion complex in interphase cells[[18]](http://dx.doi.org/10.1038/nrg.2016.112)

 ### CTCF

 ## 1.4 non-coding RNAs binding